 What are the key factors that make a city beautiful?

 A breathtaking setting – mountains, lakes, or coastline – often makes a city beautiful.
 Look out for superlative feats of art, architecture, and engineering.
-And a sense of momentous history adds a real wow factor.
+And a sense of meaningful history adds a real wow factor.

 A city’s old town usually holds the most hidden gems.
 A stroll down age-old narrow streets will often reveal unexpectedly quaint and moving locales.